forumone/GSAHackahon/README.md

 ## Approach - Design Pool

 ###Human-Centered Design
 As Forum One sought to build a tool that not only met the criteria of the Product Owner, but also the needs of end users, we employed various human-centered design techniques.
-During the first few sprints, our [design team](https://github.com/forumone/18F#team-and-labor-categories---design-pool) insert content
+We started by taking a page from the [Digital Services Playbook](https://playbook.cio.gov/#play1) on understanding what people need.
+During the first few sprints, our [design team](https://github.com/forumone/18F#team-and-labor-categories---design-pool) began researching the needs of potential end users, developing [personas, scenarios, and use cases](https://docs.google.com/document/d/11pnSJxqw-JNx2jYmWZJdVtUb0cXUE3tsB6qXkKOH60k/edit#).
+While we interviewed potential users, we quickly relayed the information to the design team, who, alongside the designated Product Owner, worked to wireframe a solution.

 [Insert 750 words, covering use of Personas, Usability Tests, Scenarios, Use Cases, Open Source Front End Tools, interactive approach]